‘Legal Insurrection’ YouTube Channel Removed: Is Google Targeting Conservatives?

 — Hollywood Unlocked (@HwoodUnlocked) July 21, 2016

 Twitter traced the influx of tweets back to him, however, and issued a lifetime ban.
-Milo has claimed the decision was “great for my career,” but has opposed it on the grounds that it assaults freedom of speech since Twitter is a widely used platform and it appeared to be “picking and choosing” which voices were allowed to be heard.
+Milo has claimed the decision was “great for my career,” but has opposed it on the grounds that it assaults freedom of speech since Twitter is a widely used platform, and it appeared to be “picking and choosing” which voices were allowed to be heard.

 Similarly, the decision to remove the Legal Insurrection blog has conservatives angry that such a widely used and adopted platform — Google now has well over a billion users — is being politicized.